dzemz/Bezier-Curves/readme.txt

 === Bezier Curve ===

 Bezier curve are parametric curves, which are plotted on a given control points.
-Two methods to compute Bezier curve are using bernstein polynomian and other is De Castljau's algorithm.
+Two methods implemented to compute Bezier curve are using bernstein polynomials and De Castljau's algorithm.

 === Youtube link ===